 ||UltraSecure+Credit Individual starts at $139.90 a year and UltraSecure+Credit Family at $209 a year||Equifax, Experian and TransUnion|

 The cost of credit monitoring services

 The cost of credit monitoring varies based on the service at hand.
-Some allow you to use their service free of charge, such as Experian free credit monitoring and CreditWise® from Capital One, while others cost upwards $20 a month (or 200-some dollars a year).
+Some allow you to use their service free of charge, such as Experian free credit monitoring and CreditWise® from Capital One, while others cost upward of $200 a year.

 As for the differences in credit scoring models used, there’s no need to fret; your score won’t change much model-to-model.
 Both FICO and VantageScore range from 300 to 850 and utilize data from all three credit bureaus.

 Typically, a free credit monitoring service provides everything you need, including your credit score, credit history and alerts to changes on your report.
 If you’re paying for a credit monitoring service, it’s advisable that it monitors reports from all three credit bureaus, as well as offers insurance protection in the event of fraud.

 Free credit monitoring services